 Now ask the children to quietly think about a time or a situation in their own lives in which they used their conscience.
 Tell them this situation will probably be one in which they had to make a choice about how they would behave, or what they would do.
 Tell them the situation can be a real one, that really happened, or something that might happen.
 Give some examples, such as:

-- "I see myself playing with a toy that my brother wants to use."
+- "I see myself playing with a toy that my sibling wants to use."